glainistrash/glainistrash/README.md

 ------------------------------------

 ### Introduction

 Greetings!
 My name is Glain!

-wip
+I'm a Vietnamese Artist who has been drawing for almost a decade.

+Glain occasionally speaks in 3rd person as a habit so do be aware!

+Remember to read my pony's name before chatting first but he's available most of the tume so don't feel shy to chat ^^!

+**Main Brainrotting: PHIGHTING!**

 ------------------------------------